dinakazakevich/qe-spree-playwright/playwright/README.md

 - Dedicated Playwright sub-directory:
   - It makes it easier to isolate its `package.json` dependencies from the rest of the project.
 This results in less dependency conflicts if the project is also using Typescript, in case of a Ruby project, this risk is minimal.
   - It is easy to move the project to another root directory or a separate repository
-  - It helps prevent global type definition conflicts due to pollution of global namespace by e2e framework with stuff like `describe` `it` `expect`.
-It is best to keep the e2e `tsconfig.json` and `node_modules` in this special `e2e` folder.
+  - It helps prevent global type definition conflicts due to pollution of global namespace by e2e framework
 - POM
   - Component Objects: shared UI components are imported to page objects via BasePage class
   - Page Objects: provide extensive methods for interactive with pages